We are what we repeatedly do. Excellence, is not an act, but a habit –Aristotle

 . . .

 It’s crucial to understand the complexity of how our habits are formed and how they then shape us.
 To think a habit can be transformed within minutes or days is ridiculous and naive.
-You have to implement the theory consistently to test and experiment with the impact of each variable, then adjust accordingly with the feedback.
+You have to implement the theory and techniques consistently to test and experiment, then adjust accordingly with the feedback.

-Mastering your habits is never easy, but it’s worth the time and effort required in order to shape your behavior and routine that will lead you to your desired success.
+Mastering your habits is never easy, but it’s worth the time and effort.
+It shapes your behavior and routine, and that will lead you to your desired success.

 While it’s difficult to summarize in mere words, here is something you can do to make the process of mastering your habit simpler and easier.